 In the early 1970s, It'aewon started its ascent as a commercial area after the U.S. 121 Evacuation Hospital was relocated from Pup'yong to the Yongsan army base, which resulted in the migration of 10,000 GIs and other employees of the Armed Forces, and made many camp town merchants from other regions of Korea relocate to the It'aewon area as well (Cp.
 Kim 2004:48).
-At the same time, while South Korea started to emerge as a key player in the world's textile industry, with many famous overseas brands having their clothes produced in the ubiquitous sweatshops in the Ch'onggyech'on area of the capital, military dictator Park Chung-hee and his government were looking for ways to amass the foreign currency they so desperately needed to keep fueling their emerging economy (Cp. ibid 48f).
-The strong Dollars spent and made in the camp town areas, as has been explored earlier on, were reason enough to look the other way when it came to several major revenues of income in It'aewon that were all firmly located in the shadow part of the economy.
+At the same time, while South Korea started to emerge as a key player in the world's textile industry, with many famous overseas brands having their clothes produced in the ubiquitous sweatshops in the Ch'onggyech'on area of the capital, military dictator Park Chung-hee and his government were looking for ways to amass the foreign currency they so desperately needed to fuel their emerging economy (Cp. ibid 48f).
+The strong Dollars spent and made in the camp town areas, as explored earlier, were reason enough to look the other way when it came to several major revenues of income in It'aewon that were all firmly located in the shadow economy.